steveshogren/hugo-blog/content/post/learning-lisp-was-hard.md

 When I set out to learn a Lisp, I expected it would be easy.

-I figured, "I am pretty awesome at PHP, and have worked professionally in Perl, Python, and Java, this should be a cakewalk!".
+I figured, "I am pretty awesome at PHP, and have worked professionally in Perl, Python, and Java, this should be a cakewalk!"
 I'd read Paul Graham's essays on how Lisp is his secret weapon, and figured I needed to get into this secret weapon stuff.
 My ego said, "since Paul is amazing, and I am too, I'll be a natural!"

-I expected to tinker around with "Lisp" (I didn't know there was more than one) and shortly master it to be able to ship a website with it.
+I expected to tinker around with "Lisp" (I didn't know there was more than one) and shortly master it (ship a website).

 What happened instead took me a little longer...

-* 05/11 - 06/11 - ~15 Hrs Attempted _Land Of Lisp_ (gave up)
+* 05/11 - 06/11 ~15 Hrs Attempted _Land Of Lisp_ (gave up)
-* 04/12 - 08/12 - ~60 Hrs Rewrote a PHP side project in Clojure
+* 04/12 - 08/12 ~60 Hrs Rewrote a PHP side project in Clojure
-* 08/12 - 08/12 - ~5 Hrs Attempted _Let Over Lambda_ (gave up)
+* 08/12 - 08/12 ~5 Hrs Attempted _Let Over Lambda_ (gave up)
-* 08/12 - 09/12 - ~10 Hrs Read _Clojure Programming_ twice
+* 08/12 - 09/12 ~10 Hrs Read _Clojure Programming_ twice
-* 09/12 - 12/12 - ~30 Hrs Took _CS173 Programming Languages_ online at Brown University
+* 09/12 - 12/12 ~30 Hrs Took _CS173 Programming Languages_ online at Brown University
-* 05/13 - 07/13 - ~50 Hrs Worked through _Let Over Lambda_
+* 05/13 - 07/13 ~50 Hrs Worked through _Let Over Lambda_
-* 05/13 - 07/14 - ~250 Hrs Worked through _SICP_
+* 05/13 - 07/14 ~250 Hrs Worked through _SICP_
 * 07/14 - Shipped production Clojure code

 This shows only the major events: books and large projects, but doesn't show all